 However, for most businesses here in the Pine Belt, an advertising agency may be way too expensive.

 Should I have a jingle?

-If you intend to use electronic media (radio, TV, cable), a jingle can really tie it all together.
 If you're willing to invest in a musical image campaign, we'll reward you for your commitment.

 What is a "Custom Marketing Analysis" (Custom Needs Analysis)?